icon-project/icon-sdk-python/README.md

 ## Estimating Step

-It is important to set a proper `stepLimit` value in your transaction to make the submitted transaction executed successfully.
+It is important to set a proper `step_limit` value in your transaction to make the submitted transaction executed successfully.

-You can get an estimated step before sending your transaction and use it later for making a `SignedTransaction`.
+`estimate_step` API provides a way to **estimate** the Step usage of a given transaction.
+Using the method, you can get an estimated Step usage before sending your transaction then make a `SignedTransaction` with the `step_limit` based on the estimation.

 ### Examples